specklesystems/speckle-docs/user/support-tables.md

 | Slab                         |  as RevitFloor      |      |  `In Progress`  |
 | Wall                         |  as RevitWall       |      |  `In Progress`  |

+Since GridSystems/GridCurves can not be selected in the OpenBuildings user interface, they get sent to Speckle automatically every time any of the other elements are sent.

 ### Unsupported Elements

 Openings, inclined Slabs and Walls, and anything else not listed are currently not supported.